cortex-lab/Suite2P/README.md

 ### Cell detection

-* sig --- spatial smoothing constant: smooths out the SVDs spatially.
+* _sig_ --- spatial smoothing constant: smooths out the SVDs spatially.
 Indirectly forces ROIs to be more round.
-* nSVDforROI --- how many SVD components to keep for clustering.
+* _nSVDforROI_ --- how many SVD components to keep for clustering.
 Usually ~ the number of expected cells.
-* ShowCellMap --- whether to show the clustering results as an image every 10 iterations of the clustering
+* _ShowCellMap_ --- whether to show the clustering results as an image every 10 iterations of the clustering
-* getROIs --- whether to run the ROI detection algorithm after registration
+* _getROIs_ --- whether to run the ROI detection algorithm after registration
-* stopSourcery --- stop clustering if # of ROIs extracted < (ROIs extracted on iteration 1) x (stopSourcery) (default is 1/10)
+* _stopSourcery_ --- stop clustering if # of ROIs extracted < (ROIs extracted on iteration 1) x (stopSourcery) (default is 1/10)
-* maxIterRoiDetection --- maximum number of clustering iterations (default is 100)
+* _maxIterRoiDetection_ --- maximum number of clustering iterations (default is 100)

 ### SVD decomposition

-* NavgFramesSVD --- for SVD, data has to be temporally binned.
+* _NavgFramesSVD_ --- for SVD, data has to be temporally binned.
 This number specifies the final number of points to be obtained after binning.
 In other words, datasets with many timepoints are binned in higher windows while small datasets are binned less.
-* getSVDcomps --- whether to obtain and save to disk SVD components of the registered movies.
+* _getSVDcomps_ --- whether to obtain and save to disk SVD components of the registered movies.
 Useful for pixel-level analysis and for checking the quality of the registration (residual motion will show up as SVD components).
 This is a separate SVD decomposition from that done for cell clustering (does not remove a running baseline of each pixel).
-* nSVD --- how many SVD components to keep.
+* _nSVDforROI_ --- how many SVD components to keep.
+* _getSVDcomps_ --- whether to obtain and save to disk SVD components of the registered movies.
+Useful for pixel-level analysis and for checking the quality of the registration (residual motion will show up as SVD components).
+This is a separate SVD decomposition from that done for cell clustering (does not remove a running baseline of each pixel).
+* _nSVD_ --- if _getSVDcomps_=1, then _nSVD_ specifies how many components to save

 ### Signal extraction

-* signalExtraction --- how should the fluorescence be extracted?
+* _signalExtraction_ --- how should the fluorescence be extracted?
 The 'raw' option restricts cells to be non-overlapping, 'regression' option allows cell overlaps.
 The neuropil model is a set of spatial basis functions that tile the FOV.
 The 'surround' option means that the cell's activity is the weighted sum of the detected pixels (weighted by lambda).
 The neuropil is computed as the sum of activity of surrounding pixels (excluding other cells in the computation).

 ### Neuropil options

-* ratioNeuropil --- used for both spatial basis functions and surround neuropil - the spatial extent of the neuropil as a factor times the radius of the cells (ops.ratioNeuropil * cell radius = neuropil radius)
+* _ratioNeuropil_ --- used for both spatial basis functions and surround neuropil - the spatial extent of the neuropil as a factor times the radius of the cells (ops.ratioNeuropil * cell radius = neuropil radius)

-if using surround neuropil
+if using surround neuropil (_signalExtraction_ = 'surround')
-* innerNeuropil --- padding in pixels around cell to exclude from neuropil
+* _innerNeuropil_ --- padding in pixels around cell to exclude from neuropil
-* outerNeuropil --- radius of neuropil surround (set to Inf to use ops.ratioNeuropil)
+* _outerNeuropil_ --- radius of neuropil surround (set to Inf to use ops.ratioNeuropil)
-* minNeuropilPixels --- minimum number of pixels necessary in neuropil surround
+* _minNeuropilPixels_ --- minimum number of pixels in neuropil surround (radius will expand until this number is reached)

 ### Spike deconvolution

-* imageRate --- imaging rate per plane.
+* _imageRate_ --- imaging rate per plane.
-* sensorTau --- decay timescale.
+* _sensorTau_ --- decay timescale.
-* maxNeurop --- neuropil contamination coef has to be less than this (sometimes good to impose a ceiling at 1, i.e. for interneurons)
+* _maxNeurop_ --- neuropil contamination coef has to be less than this (sometimes good to impose a ceiling at 1, i.e. for interneurons)
-* deconvType --- which type of deconvolution to use (either 'L0' or 'OASIS')
+* _deconvType_ --- which type of deconvolution to use (either 'L0' or 'OASIS')

 ### Identifying red cells